 With a new year now around, many of us may have a couple resolutions we want to tend to.
 For some, this may be the year they choose to consider to have a hair transplant done.
 Essentially, a hair transplant is a cosmetic procedure that involves harvesting hairs from a certain part of your scalp, and transplanting them onto a different part of your scalp.
 This donor area for the most part is usually the occipital (back of the head) area of your scalp since the hair here rarely recedes.

 For some, the term “hair transplant” can conjure up images of bad, plug-looking results that show full transparency of a procedure having been done.
 This is no longer the case with modern transplants as the technology in this field has greatly advanced since the 1980s hair plugs’ days.

 There are two main methods of hair transplantation involved in the majority of modern procedures: FUE and FUT.
 If you’d like to learn more about the differences between these two methods, feel free to read our article on that topic here.

-At Maxim Medical, we choose the FUE method as a means of transplantation.
+At Hair By Dr. Max, Restoration Center, we choose the FUE method as a means of transplantation.
 We also greatly promote our use of the ARTAS iX Robotic Hair Restoration System which has very much improved the efficiency and accuracy of modern-day surgeries.

 If you have any questions regarding hair loss or any of our hair loss solutions, feel free to contact us at 954-945-2909.
 We’d be more than happy to help you on your journey to bring back your hair!